Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

 project_code
 ~~~~~~~~~~~~
+* Resolvable: No
+* Inheritance strategy: Overrides parent if set by child

 A string which is prepended to the Stack names of all Stacks built by Sceptre.

 region
 ~~~~~~
+* Resolvable: No
+* Inheritance strategy: Overrides parent if set by child

 The AWS region to build Stacks in.
 Sceptre should work in any `region which supports CloudFormation`_.

 template_bucket_name
 ~~~~~~~~~~~~~~~~~~~~
+* Resolvable: Yes
+* Inheritance strategy: Overrides parent if set by child

 The name of an S3 bucket to upload CloudFormation Templates to.
 Note that S3
 bucket names must be globally unique.
 If the bucket does not exist, Sceptre